 the original Residency Agreement and any supplemental documents concerning the provision of Basic Health Services.

-Census Record.
+(2) Census Record.
 Each Residence shall maintain a current census document.
-Each census document shall be kept for a minimum of two years and be updated at least weekly.
+Each census document shall be kept for a minimum of two years and be updated at least weekly, listing.
 The census document shall be available and accessible at all times.
-The census document must include the name and level of assistance for each Resident, and clearly indicate:
+The census document must include the name of and level of assistance for each Resident, and clearly indicate:

-Residents residing in each occupied certified Unit;
+(a) Residents residing in each occupied certified Unit;

-Residents residing in traditional Units;
+(b) Residents residing in traditional Units;

-Residents residing in Special Care Units;
+(c) Residents residing in Special Care Units;

-Residents receiving Basic Health Services;
+(d) Residents receiving Basic Health Services;

-Residents using Transfer or Mobility Assistive Devices;
+(e) Residents using Transfer Assistive Devices or Mobility Assistive Devices;

-Residents receiving oxygen;
+(f) Residents receiving oxygen;

-Residents receiving Self-administered Medication Management;
+(g) Residents receiving Self-administered Medication Management;

-Residents receiving Limited Medication Administration;
+(h) Residents receiving Limited Medication Administration;

-Residents on leave of absence;
+(i) Residents on leave of absence;

-Residents who will need special assistance during an emergency and what type of assistance is required; and
+(j) Residents who will need special assistance during an emergency and what type of assistance is required; and

-Residents who are veterans;
+(k) Residents who are veterans.

 Personnel Record Requirements.
 The Assisted Living Residence shall develop and maintain written personnel records and maintain copies of its personnel policies and procedures.
 Each personnel record shall include at a minimum the following: